Pion scattering in finite volume within the Inverse Amplitude Method: Conclusions and Outlook

 In summary, we have developed a comprehensive formalism for computing energy levels that includes exponential contributions, incorporates both left- and right-hand cuts, and offers a refined treatment of momentum discretization and irreducible representations.
 We have shown that the IAM has an inherent ability to reproduce well the quark mass dependence of physical observables related to the two-hadron scattering due the fact that it is built upon ChPT, and contains all possible sources of quark mass dependence, as it incorporates the correct volume and pion mass dependence from the loops in the $s$, $t$ and $u$ and tadpole channels.

 Our method can also be extended to moving frames by considering systems with non-zero total momentum.
 In such cases, it would be necessary to generalize the shell formalism, introducing a new Cubic-like Harmonics basis and recomputing the matrices contributing to the amplitude.
 This framework is also applicable to other interesting two-hadron processes where exponential contributions may play an even more significant role, including coupled channels and in the presence of left-hand-cuts.
+For instance, this approach can be applied in the future to an analysis of LQCD data for the $X(3872)$, $Z_c(3900)$ or the $T_{cc}(3875)$, very near threshold resonances studied in LQCD, including one and two-pion exchange loops.